varnish/Varnish-Book/README.rst

 * vcl/ - VCL files used in the course.
 Not a copy.
 Included directly as-is, and verified by make check. (note: If 'backend' is missing, a generic backend will be added on the fly during make check).
+* src/ - Resource files for sphinx to export the book in HTML version.

 Building the material
 ---------------------